|

 the BackgroundNeutralization Upper limit value to a

-value higher than your backround reading.
+value higher than your background reading.
 Then set the

 working mode to "Target Background" and use a value